 Caitlin interned at several NYC-based production companies, including Scott Rudin Productions and Gigantic Pictures.
 She served as an Associate Producer on the international co-production, SINS OF A FATHER; wrote and produced the short film, BLAME; and co-wrote MOMMY'S BOX, a dramatic feature that finished production in late 2014.
 Her historical drama pilot, ’57 CENTRAL, was shortlisted as a Top 5 finalist in the Fox Dramatic Script Call competition and was previously under development at LA-based production company, Echo Lake Productions.

 One of Caitlin’s most recent projects includes collaborating with actress/writer Jessica Sherr to adapt her successful one-woman Bette Davis play, "Ain’t for Sissies", into the feature script, BETTE.
 In 2019, she was a Semifinalist for the CineStory TV Fellowship, a Finalist in the ScreenCraft Comedy and Sci-Fi & Fantasy Screenplay Contests, and a Finalist for the 2019 Austin Film Festival with her mockumentary social satire, FITTER FAMILIES.
 She was also the recipient of the inaugural Rooster Teeth Development Fellowship.

-Her directorial debut - the dark comedy short film, WICKED IMAGE - is an official selection of the 2020 Garden State Film Festival.
+Her directorial debut - the dark comedy short film, WICKED IMAGE - was an official selection of the 2020 Garden State Film Festival.
+She was selected as one of Austin Film Festival's "25 Screenwriters to Watch in 2020".
 She currently works at HBO in NYC.